 Anger is a powerful emotion that can hurt the other person’s feelings if not kept under control.
-And handling an angry spouse can be all the more challenging?
+Handling an angry spouse can be all the more challenging.
 Situations at home can get difficult to deal with if one of the partners is angered and displeased and starts throwing temper tantrums and getting on the other person’s nerves.
-The anger might also lead them to lose their patience and say objectionable things to their partner, which can permanently damage the relationship.
-If you’re in such a situation, read this post to know about effective ways to deal with an angry husband/wife.
+Anger not only affects communication but also causes extreme emotional distress and leads to long-term feelings of resentment.
+It might also lead one to lose patience and say objectionable things to their partner, which can permanently damage the relationship.
+If you’re in such a situation, read this post to learn about effective ways to deal with an angry husband/wife.

 Signs That Your Spouse Has Anger Issues